-On October 28, 2014, Eric Blattman and other former unitholders of E2.0 LLC (E2.0) filed suit in federal court against Thomas M. Siebel and David Schmaier, alleging violation of Section 10(b) of the Securities Exchange Act of 1934 and common law fraud based on alleged misrepresentations made during negotiations leading up to an April 30, 2012 merger between E2.0 and the Company.
+On October 28, 2014, Eric Blattman and other former unitholders of E2.0 LLC ("E2.0"), and collectively, the Plaintiffs, filed suit in federal court against Thomas M. Siebel and David Schmaier, alleging violation of Section 10(b) of the Securities Exchange Act of 1934 and common law fraud based on alleged misrepresentations made during negotiations leading up to an April 30, 2012 merger between E2.0 and the Company.
 Plaintiffs thereafter amended their complaint to add the Company as a defendant, and to add breach of contract claims based on alleged violations of certain earn-out and indemnification provisions in the parties' merger agreement.
 A bench trial was held in February 2019, and in a January 29, 2020 opinion the court ruled in favor of defendants the Company, Siebel and Schmaier on all claims.
 The court also awarded defendants their reasonable attorneys' fees and costs in defending the action.

 In February 2020, Plaintiffs appealed only the portion of the district court's ruling related to the alleged breach of contract indemnification claim to the Third Circuit Court of Appeals.
 On February 17, 2021, the Third Circuit affirmed the judgment and orders of the district court in the Company's and defendants' favor.
 On August 10, 2021, the special master appointed by the district court to consider an order on recovery of fees and costs issued a recommendation that the Company be awarded \$9.7 million in fees and expenses.
-Plaintiffs have objected to the special master's recommendation and requested an award of \$8.3 million, which the Company has opposed.
-The district court will now consider the special master's recommendation and Plaintiff's objection and the Company's opposition and issue an order on fees and costs.
-The Company intends to continue to pursue recovery of attorney's fees and costs as previously awarded by the district court.
+Plaintiffs objected to the special master's recommendation and requested an award of \$8.3 million, which the Company opposed.
+On December 6, 2021, the district court issued an order awarding \$9.4 million in attorney's fees and costs to the Company.
+The Company received the award in January 2022 and recorded \$9.4 million in other income (expenses), in the condensed consolidated statement of operations for the three and nine months ended January 31, 2022.